 Best pregnancy-safe shampoo for oily hair

 “This shampoo is vegan and doesn’t contain ingredients like parabens, phthalates, PEGs, and sulfates,” says Dr. Murphy-Rose.
 “I personally used it during my pregnancy, and have had a great experience with it.
 I also appreciate that it doesn’t have an overpowering scent like many products do—especially important while pregnant!
 It cleans hair thoroughly without drying and (with a good conditioner) leaves it feeling silky and healthy.”
+Note that the shampoo does have some botanical ingredients like aloe leaf juice and organic rosemary leaf extract.

 Best pregnancy-safe shampoo for dry hair